octoberfae/Guideposts/README.md

-# Guideposts
+# Guideposts: Let's GO!
-Digital Library Card Tracker for the traveling tarot deck
+This is the starting point for the 'Guideposts: Let's GO!' traveling tarot deck website.

+Stay tuned for more updates and interactive features.